motu-tool/mOTUs/README.md

 # mOTUs profiler

-The mOTU profiler is a computational tool that estimates taxonomic abundance of known and currently unknown microbial community members using metagenomic shotgun sequencing data.
+The mOTUs profiler is a computational tool that estimates taxonomic abundance of microbial community members from known and currently unknown (uncultured) species using metagenomic shotgun sequencing data.

-The current version of the mOTUs profiler is built on top of the genomic mOTUs database ([motus-db](https://motus-db.org/)) which is constructed from 919K isolate and single cell-amplified (SAGs) genomes and 2.83M metagenome-assembled genomes (MAGs) generated from over 117K metagenomic samples spanning diverse microbiomes, which include (in addition to the human and ocean microbiome) soil, freshwater and gastrointestinal tract microbiomes of ruminants and other animals, environments we found to be greatly underrepresented by reference genomes.
+The current version of the mOTUs profiler is built on top of the mOTUs database ([motus-db](https://motus-db.org/)) which is constructed from 919K isolate and single cell-amplified (SAGs) genomes and 2.98M metagenome-assembled genomes (MAGs) generated from ~120k metagenomic samples spanning diverse microbiomes, which include (in addition to the human and ocean microbiome) soil, freshwater and gastrointestinal tract microbiomes of ruminants and other animals, environments we found to be greatly underrepresented by reference genomes.

 In the current version, 124,295 species-level taxonomic units (mOTUs) were constructed using sequences of 10 single-copy marker genes recovered from these genomes.
 30,256 mOTUs are represented by an isolate genome, whereas 94,039 mOTUs are represented by MAGs only.